bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 The half points will be rounded up, therefore you should not set points to 1.
 2 or 10 is a better value if you use this joker.

+.. _setMetatags:

+setMetatags
+"""""""""""

+:typoscript:`plugin.tx_fpmasterquiz.settings.setMetatags = -1`

+This will set at least the metatags description, og:description, og:title and it will change the title of the page.
+Used values: name and description of a quiz.
+This works only in a single view of a quiz.

 .. _user.useCookie:

 user.useCookie